RafyAmgadBenjamin/02_trivia_api/README.md

 #### DELETE /questions/\<int:question_id\>

 * General:
-  * It deltes a quesion of specific Id.
+  * It deletes a question of specific Id.
   * It returns deleted question Id.
   * It returns list of remaining questions.
   * It returns the total number of questions.